-Mass flow meters operate either by introducing a known amount of heat into the flowing stream and measuring an associated temperature change or by maintaining a probe at a constant temperature and measuring the energy required to do so.
+Thermal mass flow meters also measure the mass flowrate of gases and liquids directly.
+These meters operate either by introducing a known amount of heat into the flowing stream and measuring an associated temperature change or by maintaining a probe at a constant temperature and measuring the energy required to do so.

-Thermal mass flow meters are used frequently in monitoring or controlling mass-related processes such as chemical reactions that depend on the relative masses of unreacted ingredients, such as recipe formulations, material balance determinations, and billing and custody transfer operations.
+Mass flow meters are used frequently in monitoring or controlling mass-related processes (like chemical reactions) that depend on the relative masses of unreacted ingredients, such as recipe formulations, material balance determinations, and billing and custody transfer operations.
 As these are the most critical flow measurements in a processing plant, the reliability and accuracy of mass flow measurement is very important.

 Thermal flowmeters provide high rangeability (10:1 to 100:1) if they are operated in constant-temperature-difference mode.
 On the other hand, if heat input is constant, the ability to detect very small temperature differences is limited and both precision and rangeability drop off.
 At normal flows, measurement errors are usually in the 1-2% full scale range.

 What Are the Limitations of a Mass Flow Meter?

 Mass flow meters can have very high rangeability and reasonable accuracy, but they also have serious limitations.